Differences Between PHP and Residential Inpatient Treatment

 Our focus on mental health and wellness, first and foremost, means that we diagnose the disorders that other programs miss.
 We correct the diagnosis and follow it up by providing the most effective, evidence-based treatment.
 Patients in our Partial Hospitalization Program aren’t simply evaluated once and treated the same for weeks.
 We pay careful attention to both symptoms and progress, constantly reevaluating with a critical eye and ensuring high communication among staff during our daily meetings.
 Listening to patient feedback, we also determine the efficacy of our treatment and watch for signs of any tertiary conditions.

-While we are a mental health primary facility, we specialize in dual diagnosis – treating co-occurring addiction issues.
+While we are a mental health primary facility, we specialize in dual diagnosis treatment – treating co-occurring addiction issues.
 This allows us to tailor our program to virtually any behavioral health need.

 It is critical to measure the success of treatment, which provides a benchmark for recovery and holds us accountable.
 We measure success not so much by how the patient does in treatment but by how the family and patient recover progressively throughout and post-treatment.
 Some of the factors we emphasize include whether the family is operating as a unit (Is the marriage better?
 Are the siblings talking?), the patient is sticking to the post-treatment plan, the internal “chatter” starts to become more muted, there is a renewed hope and vision of a path forward in life, and the patient begins to give off different energy to those around them.